ibpdas/ibpdas/readme.md

 A workshopping tool for developing context aware data strategies.
 Supports early stage framing and organisational diagnosis.

 ### **MacroCycle AI agent**
-An agentic AI experiment for economic sensemaking with an API driven stateless data architecture.
+An AI agent and conversational chatbot that synthesises macroeconomic signals, identifies cycle turning points and explains what they mean for decisions.

 _See respositories to learn more_